caljer075/HardwareChecker/README.md

  Auto-installs missing tools (smartctl, dmidecode, stress, upower, lscpu, lsblk, lspci, sensors) if a supported package manager is detected
  Outputs results to terminal and a timestamped text file

- HardwareChecker is intended for buyers who want to validate system hardware before purchasing second-hand laptops or desktops, particularly from unverified sellers.
+ HardwareChecker is intended for buyers who want to validate system hardware before purchasing second-hand laptops or desktops, particularly from unverified sellers using a Linux Live USB.

  ⚠️ Note: Apple (macOS) devices are not supported at this time.